marcelo-dos-santos/marcelo-dos-santos/README.md

-Hello there! 👋 My name is Marcelo dos Santos, and I am a passionate QA Engineer and Front-End Dev with one years of experience in automation testing.
+Hello there! 👋 My name is Marcelo dos Santos, and I am a passionate QA Engineer and Front-End Dev with one year of experience in automation testing.
 My expertise covers front-end and back-end automation, mobile, and APIs / front-end and back-end developing and create API's

 🔭 Currently, I am working on a new project that involves using React and a API Restful that i developed.